loverajoel/jstips/_posts/es_ES/2016-02-08-advanced-properties.md

 ```

 ### Nota
-If you define a getter without a setter and still try to set a value, you will get an error!
-This is particularly important when using helper functions such as `$.extend` or `_.merge`.
-Be careful!
 Si se define un getter sin un setter y todavía intenta establecer un valor, obtendrá un error!
 Esto es particularmente importante cuando se utilizan funciones auxiliares tales como `$.extend` o `_.merge`. ¡Ten cuidado!

 ### Links